facebook-pixel

-In the heart of Downtown Orlando, music, murals, and movement came together in a powerful new way through DTOLive!, a Creative Placemaking pilot program led by United Arts and the City of Orlando’s Downtown Development Board.
-Launched, and guided by the Director of Creative Placemaking Audra Fern, DTOLive! transformed everyday spaces into cultural destinations, bringing more than 900 performances, events, and installations directly to the public, all free and open to all ages.
+In the heart of Downtown Orlando, music, murals, and movement came together in a powerful new way through DTOLive, a Creative Placemaking pilot program led by United Arts of Central Florida, in partnership with the City of Orlando’s Downtown Development Board (DDB), Creative City Project, and the Downtown Arts District.
+Launched and guided by the Director of Creative Placemaking Audra Fern, DTOLive transformed everyday spaces into cultural destinations, bringing more than 950 performances, events, and installations directly to the public, all free and open to all ages.

 Bringing Art to the People

 The numbers are impressive.
-Of the over 900 free performances and installations that activated downtown Orlando in the pilot year, the program engaged more than 1,000 individual artists.
+Of the over 950 free performances and installations that activated downtown Orlando in the pilot year, the program engaged more than 1,000 individual artists.
 Artists were paid more than $1,000,000 collectively for their work, reinforcing our belief that investing in the arts directly supports a thriving creative economy.
-With an average audience rating of 4.97 out of 5 stars, and a 95% return rate, DTOLive! didn’t just entertain, it connected.
+With an average audience rating of 4.97 out of 5 stars, and a 95% return rate, DTOLive didn’t just entertain, it became the art beat of downtown!

 Voices from the Stage & the Crowd